-The property is also the host of Lake Huards cobalt prospect located two kilometers east of the lake which was discovered by prospectors in 1956.
+The property is also the host of Lake Huards cobalt prospect which was discovered by prospectors in 1956.

-Subsequent to the three months ended March 31, 2021, the Company signed a non-binding Letter of Intent ("LOI") with Wheeler Mining Company ("Wheeler") on the Wheeler property which comprises a substantial part of the Company's Pine Grove project.
+On April 28, 2021, the Company signed a non-binding LOI with Wheeler Mining Company ("Wheeler") on the Wheeler property which comprises a substantial part of the Company's Pine Grove project.
 Under the terms of the LOI, the Company will buydown the NSR from 7% to 2% for an aggregate consideration of US\$5,000,000 over 6 years.